Spectral Line Workshop

 chans='33~83',

-When making the first moment, flux-weighted velocity, you need to exclude the noise.
-About 4 x the rms (see the end of step 9) is about right for the lower limit, as a negative; set a high upper limit to exclude since we are only interested in absorption.
+When calculating the first moment of the flux-weighted velocity, you need to exclude the noise.
+Approximately 4 times the rms (see the end of step 9) is suitable for the lower limit, as a negative value; set a high upper limit to exclude since we are only interested in absorption.

 moments=[1],